Anna Pasternak: Career

 In the same year, Pasternak published a book about Wallis Simpson's affair with Edward VIII, titled The American Duchess, the Real Wallis Simpson.
-Kirkus Reviews wrote that "Pasternak offers a variety of thought-provoking arguments" while The Telegraph said, "This Mills & Boon-ish mess might be the worst biography of Wallis Simpson ever written."
+Kirkus Reviews wrote that "Pasternak offers a variety of thought-provoking arguments" and The Observer said, "Anna Pasternak's empathetic study of Wallis attempts to redress the balance and emphasises her intelligence, independence and unwillingness to ruin the life of the man she loved. while The Telegraph said, "This Mills & Boon-ish mess might be the worst biography of Wallis Simpson ever written."
+The Gotham Group closed a rights deal for The American Duchess: The Real Wallis Simpson by New York Times-bestselling author Anna Pasternak in 2020.

 In May 2020, Pasternak published an article in The Tatler about Princess Catherine.
 Kensington Palace threatened legal action, saying that the story "contains a swathe of inaccuracies and false misrepresentations which were not put to Kensington Palace prior to publication."
-The Tatler eventually removed a paragraph from the article.

-Her writing has been called "Mills & Boon," referring to the publisher of romance novels, and has often centered on detailing the extramarital affairs of real married women.
-Pasternak is also an active writer of spa and hotel reviews.
+Tatlers Editor-in-Chief Richard Dennen stood behind the reporting of Anna Pasternak and her sources, however, Tatler agreed to cooperate with the Cambridges' request in order "maintain its long-standing relationship with the palace and removed a paragraph from the article."

+Pasternak regularly writes articles about and related to the British Royal family and spa and hotel reviews.

 Film and television commentary

-Pasternak has also appeared on numerous news programmes and documentaries, sometimes courting controversy with her comments.
+Pasternak has also appeared on numerous news programmes and documentaries to share insights about the British Royal family, women's issues and modern relationships.
+She has occasionally courted controversy with her comments.

 In 2021, whilst being interviewed for BBC Breakfast, Pasternak said that, "anyone like me who is white, privileged and well-educated is not able to say anything without it being viewed as racist" and "we as a white minority nowadays are silenced from being able to speak our truth."The comments sparked an online backlash.
 But BBC defended Pasternak following a barrage of complaints about the interview.

-Later in the same year, Pasternak appeared in a three-hour Sky Documentaries series about former Jeffrey Epstein associate Ghislaine Maxwell, whom Pasternak reportedly knew during their university years.
-In covering the series, The Guardian criticized Pasternak, referring to her as the "waffler-in-chief" and calling her commentary on Maxwell, a convicted sex offender and human trafficker, "unsearing."
+In 2021 Pasternak took part in John Sweeney's series on LBS Radio, Hunting Ghislaine.
+The series was later adatped by Sony-backed Eleventh Hour Films for television.
+Pasternak appeared in the resulting three-hour Sky Documentaries series about former Jeffrey Epstein associate Ghislaine Maxwell, whom Pasternak reportedly knew during their university years.
+In covering the series, The Guardian referred to Pasternak as the "waffler-in-chief" and called her commentary on Maxwell, a convicted sex offender and human trafficker, "unsearing."
+The Telegraph observed, "Anna Pasternak, an Oxford contemporary, put forward a theory that seemed to underpin the documentary: if you grow up idolising a crook like Robert Maxwell, then you have no moral compass.

 Personal life

-Anna Pasternak is married to her former therapist, Andrew Wallas, a psychotherapist and entrepreneur who calls himself "The Modern-Day Wizard."
+Pasternak is married to her former therapist, Andrew Wallas, a psychotherapist and entrepreneur who calls himself "The Modern-Day Wizard."
 He has taught "spiritual psychology, intuitive healing and body whispering."
 They met in a yurt.

-In 2018, her stepdaughter with Wallas gained notoriety when she went missing in the Brazilian rainforest after wandering in barefoot to meditate.
 Pasternak has a daughter named Daisy Pasternak.